Collaborative Fellowships and Joint Professorships

 The Western History Association/Huntington Library Martin Ridge Fellowship

-The Fellow will be awarded a one-month fellowship to be taken at The Huntington.
+The fellow will be awarded a one-month fellowship to be taken at The Huntington.
 The award carries a stipend of $3,500.
-Holders of the Ph.D. (or equivalent) or doctoral students at the dissertation stage are eligible to apply.
-Apply directly to the WHA
+Holders of a Ph.D. (or equivalent) or doctoral students at the dissertation stage are eligible to apply.
+Apply directly to the WHA.

-The Huntington is participating in the Arts and Humanities Research Council International Placement Scheme for doctoral and post-doctoral students.
-AHRC IPS Fellows have an exceptional status at The Huntington because they are generally graduate students in the early stages of their research careers; and because their terms of appointment (3-6 months) mean they enjoy a more sustained period of residence to work on the collections (most of The Huntington's short-term awards are less than three months).
+The Huntington is participating in the Arts and Humanities Research Council International Placement Scheme for doctoral and postdoctoral students.
+AHRC IPS fellows have an exceptional status at The Huntington because they are generally graduate students in the early stages of their research careers and because their terms of appointment (three to six months) mean they enjoy a more sustained period of residence to work on the collections (most of The Huntington’s short-term awards are less than three months).
 As the relationship between The Huntington and the AHRC matures and prospective applicants for AHRC doctoral funding become increasingly aware of opportunities at The Huntington, we hope to see applications from students who had originally applied to the AHRC for doctoral funding with the intention of coming to The Huntington for part of their research.

 At the point of application, you must be either:

 - within eight years of the award of your Ph.D. or equivalent professional training

 - within six years of your first academic appointment

 You must have a contract with a U.K. research organization (RO) at the time of application that extends beyond the end date of the IPS fellowship.

 Previous AHRC funding is an advantage (including Ph.D. funding) but not necessary.
 Where previous AHRC funding has been held, ECRs must include their previous grant reference in the application form.